h-serizawa/vertica-extension-functions/README.md

     Separates the text into the tokens using the major and minor separators, and the tokens can include the minor separator characters.
 It can also be used as a tokenizer for Text Index.

-Enjoy your life with Vertica!!
+Enjoy your life with OpenText Analytics Database!!